 Image via Pexels

 Some clinical experts perform manipulation of joints which can bring out the popping sound.
 Manipulation is a typical strategy that alignment specialists use.

-It can help in curing stiffness and decreasing the range of motion.
-The physiotherapist uses strain to help realign joints that are lopsided yet not separated.
+• The physiotherapist uses strain to help realign joints that are lopsided yet not separated.

 This realignment might include a popping noise, but there is no proof that a popping joint indicates a more effective arrangement.
 It happens as a symptom of the strain applied.